-Your child will learn more responsibility in my class particularly from using their TEAMS Binder.
-You can find more info on BEE binders at the navigation link to the left.
+Your child will learn more responsibility in my class particularly from using their OWL Binder.
+You can find more info on OWL binders at the navigation link to the left.

 Some important information regarding core subjects: